jasonmacduffie/Nephelai/README.md

 Many Archon-worshippers are not philosophically inclined, but some cultists do have deeper musings on the nature of religion.
 The most common theme is that the Archons are the original creators of Ksylia and their rightful gods.
 The Agathoi do not exist, but are a metaphor for the conquest of natural desires by imperial civilization itself.
 Worship of the Archons actively reclaims innate impulses which were wrongly suppressed by the empires of old.

+The below list of Archons is not exhaustive.
+There are many lesser-known Archonic cults in Conliah, and Lodumpans know of Archons that Conlians had never heard of.

 <table>
   <thead>
     <tr>